Bolton fifth Gonzaga starter to declare for NBA draft

 - Rasir BoltonAmerican basketball player

-SPOKANE, Wash.
-(AP) Gonzaga guard Rasir Bolton has become the fifth starter to declare for the NBA draft.
+SPOKANE, Wash. – Gonzaga guard Rasir Bolton has become the fifth starter to declare for the NBA draft.

 It was unclear whether Bolton has signed with an NCAA-certified agent, which would leave the door open for a return to Gonzaga next season.
 Bolton, who played one season at Penn State and two more at Iowa State before moving to Spokane, is eligible for a second season at Gonzaga due to a COVID-19 waiver granted to all players who competed in 2020-21.